 The deferral period is over.
 The repayment period is now.
 Take a look at this Q&A segment to learn more.

 What is it all about?

-Employees’ wages are subject to payroll and income tax.
+Here’s how it worked: Employees’ wages are subject to payroll and income tax.
 Payroll taxes include Social Security and Medicare taxes, which collectively are known as FICA tax.
-The payroll tax deferral only applies to Social Security tax.
+The payroll tax deferral only applied to Social Security tax.

 The employee portion of Social Security tax is 6.2%.
 Employers pay a matching 6.2% for the employer portion of Social Security tax.
 As an employer, you’re responsible for withholding the employee’s portion from their wages and remitting it to the IRS.